Oneirical/bevy_tgfp/BUGS.md

 # Minor

 - The "defeated/victorious" title flickers for a brief moment when spawned.
-- Doors keep their fading out effect if opened too fast.
 - Very rarely, the game does not accept any input on startup and must be restarted

 # Bad code